 The next 2 Photos Are 360 Photos.
 Use Your Mouse Or Move Your Phone To Look Around.

 After you explore around the bottom of the falls you can now head out the way you came.
 Follow the trail back up to where the trail splits off.
 You can continue out to the parking area.
 However, I highly recommend you hike the trail along the top of the bluff to the top of the falls.
-There are some amazing views of the surrounding area and the bluffs that run along beside Sweden Creek.
+There are some amazing views of the surrounding area and the bluffs that run along Sweden Creek.

 Once you get to the top you will be treated to amazing views of Sweden Falls.
 Below are a few shots from the top area of the falls.

-Please be careful in this area as the rocks can be slick if they are wet from a rain.
+Please be careful in this area as the rocks can be slick if they are wet from the rain.
 The bottom of the creek is very slick when the water is running too.
 There are no safety rails so be sure and keep a close eye on children.

 360 Photo.
 Use Your Mouse Or Move Your Phone To Look Around.
 Be Sure And Look Down!